apache/arrow-adbc/docs/source/faq.rst

 ADBC is:

-- A set of abstract APIs in different languages (C/C++, Go, and Java) for working with databases and Arrow data.
+- A set of abstract APIs in different languages (C/C++, Go, and Java, with more on the way) for working with databases and Arrow data.

   For example, result sets of queries in ADBC are all returned as streams of Arrow data, not row-by-row.